Potassium polyacrylate: Mechanism

 Potassium polyacrylate works similar to a sponge under the soil surface.
-It is composed of a set of polymeric chains, which are linked together chemically to become a water-insoluble matrix that gently attracts and holds hydrogen molecules.
+It is composed of a set of polymeric chains, which are linked together chemically to become a water-insoluble matrix that gently attracts and holds water molecules.
 The immense size and weight of its molecular structure allows each potassium polyacrylate granule to absorb purified water of over 500 times its dry weight.